Psychiatric examination by Sazyes

 In employment or dismissal proceedings, the existence of a psychiatric illness or disorder is sometimes invoked.
 In such cases, a Psychiatric examination provides you with clarity on the degree of accountability.

-• At personal injury?
+• At personal injury

 In the case of industrial or traffic accidents, for example, we are called in to indicate whether there is a medical-causal connection between physical or psychological complaints and a particular event.
 If the answer is yes, we also make a statement about any resulting limitations.